wbw520/DiReCT/README.md

 ![Diagnostic Procedure](imgs/imgs.png)

 ## Data Set
-Our dataset is now avalbale at [PhysioNet](https://doi.org/10.13026/yf96-kc87) .
+Our dataset is now available at [PhysioNet](https://doi.org/10.13026/yf96-kc87) .
 Several samples of annotated data (they are synthesis data not from MIMIC) are available in the "samples" folder.

 Data annotation and structure refer to [Annotation and Tools](https://github.com/wbw520/DiReCT/tree/master/utils/data_annotation) <br>